dotnet/AspNetCore.Docs/aspnetcore/performance/performance-best-practices.md

 The [IHttpContextAccessor.HttpContext](xref:Microsoft.AspNetCore.Http.IHttpContextAccessor.HttpContext) returns the `HttpContext` of the active request when accessed from the request thread.
 The `IHttpContextAccessor.HttpContext` should **not** be stored in a field or variable.

-**Do not do this:** The following example stores the `HttpContext` in a field, and then attempts to use it later.
+**Do not do this:** The following example stores the `HttpContext` in a field and then attempts to use it later.

 [!code-csharp[](performance-best-practices/samples/3.0/MyType.cs?name=snippet1)]